-Twenty-one districts indicated receiving a charter school proposal in the 2021-22 school year.
-The majority of charter school proposals came directly from district superintendents and school administrators.
+Nine districts indicated receiving a charter school proposal in the 2022-23 school year.
+Most of the charter school proposals came from the community (not-forprofit) and school administrators.
 Table 8 shows the distribution of charter school proposal initiators.

 Source of Charter School Petitions and Proposals